FrancisOwino/R-Data-Analytics/README.md

-Uploaded three files containing the R code used in my Data Analytics assignments at Maynooth University.
+Uploaded three files containing the R code used in my R for Data Analytics assignments at Maynooth University.